Regular points of extremal subsets in Alexandrov spaces: Basic properties

 Next, we show that

 where $y^\circ_x\in\Sigma_xE$ denotes the direction of a shortest path in the intrinsic metric of $E$.
-The proof is similar to that of the inequality \eqref{eq:str} except to use the monotonicity of comparison angles of quasigeodesics instead of that of usual comparison angles.
+The proof is the same as that of the inequality \eqref{eq:str} except that the monotonicity of comparison angles of quasigeodesics is used.
 Firstly, the condition (1) and the Gauss-Bonnet formula on the $\kappa$-plane imply that

 Secondly, the monotonicity of comparison angles of quasigeodesics yields

 Finally, since $(a_i,b_i)$ is a $(1,\varkappa(\delta))$-strainer for $x$ and $y$, we have

 Combining the inequalities \eqref{eq:a}, \eqref{eq:b} and \eqref{eq:c}, we obtain